 Whiteman embraces traditional and new media with equal passion, whilst mastering their unique properties he is never afraid to experiment, challenge our preconceptions and with nature’s help, creating some exciting encounters!

 After a winter storm in the Highlands of Scotland hill-walkers came across what they thought was a lifeless traveler, its clothing only partially exposed through the frozen snow.
-The story retold by a local barman in Mallaig, recalled how the team frantically clawed away at the ice desperate to release the frozen body only to discover they had uncovered a piece of the artists sculpture, similar to, illustrated here: Reclining Form (1989), consisting of selected large rocks cocooned beneath a specially made Lycra garment.
-Not every encounter is quite so dramatic but each is unique, personal and on equal terms with the viewer and the environment where it is set.
+The story retold by a local barman in Mallaig, recalled how the team frantically clawed away at the ice desperate to release the frozen body only to discover they had uncovered a piece of a sculpture, similar to one illustrated here: Reclining Form – Derwent Water, Cumbria, UK (1989), consisting of selected large rocks cocooned beneath a specially made Lycra garment.
+Not every encounter is quite so dramatic but each is unique, personal and on equal terms with the viewer and the environment where they are located.

-Without doubt his journey is well begun, drawing upon his skill and passion for his work and life, he is never afraid of its challenges and always excited about the adventures and discoveries that lay ahead.
+Without doubt his journey is well begun, drawing upon his skill and passion for life and all that comes his way, never afraid of its challenges and always excited about the adventures and discoveries that lay ahead.

 We hope this brief introduction has whetted your appetite to know more.
-The selection of work featured on this website, much for the first time is an appetizer, focused on his recent 3D paintings that are being prepared for exhibitions.
-All works displayed here are available for sale privately.
+The selection of work featured on this website, much for the first time as an appetizer and all are available for sale directly from the artist.

 If you would like more details about the artists work including the Living Sculptures, static wrapped sculptures, limited edition maquettes, photographs and videos, early digital art and 3D animation, please don’t hesitate to use the Contact Form.